adithya2424/STM32_SERIES/README.md

 This is  on register level which is underneath the HAL level driver.
 Feel free to improvise the code based on this layer.
 The header file mentions the detailed working of the code step by step.

+SPI_STM:

+This demonstrates a simple SPI transaction.
+The readings are observed on an oscilloscope.
+This baremetal code can be used to develop many applications.

 Will release exciting projects soon.